Political career of Abraham Lincoln (1849–1861): Transition period

 As Lincoln's election became evident, secessionists made clear their intent to leave the Union before he took office the next March.
 On December 20, 1860, South Carolina took the lead by adopting an ordinance of secession; by February 1, 1861, Florida, Mississippi, Alabama, Georgia, Louisiana, and Texas followed.
 Six of these states then adopted a constitution and declared themselves to be a sovereign nation, the Confederate States of America.
 The upper South and border states (Delaware, Maryland, Virginia, North Carolina, Tennessee, Kentucky, Missouri, and Arkansas) listened to, but initially rejected, the secessionist appeal.
 President Buchanan and President-elect Lincoln refused to recognize the Confederacy, declaring secession illegal.
-The Confederacy selected Jefferson Davis as its provisional President on February 9, 1861.
+The Confederacy selected Jefferson Davis as its provisional president on February 9, 1861.

 There were attempts at compromise.
 The Crittenden Compromise would have extended the Missouri Compromise line of 1820, dividing the territories into slave and free, contrary to the Republican Party's free-soil platform.
 Lincoln rejected the idea, saying, "I will suffer death before I consent ... to any concession or compromise which looks like buying the privilege to take possession of this government to which we have a constitutional right."

-Lincoln, however, did tacitly support the proposed Corwin Amendment to the Constitution, which passed Congress before Lincoln came into office and was then awaiting ratification by the states.
+Lincoln, however, supported the proposed Corwin Amendment to the Constitution, which passed Congress before Lincoln came into office and was then awaiting ratification by the states.
 That proposed amendment would have protected slavery in states where it already existed and would have guaranteed that Congress would not interfere with slavery without Southern consent.
 A few weeks before the war, Lincoln sent a letter to every governor informing them Congress had passed a joint resolution to amend the Constitution.
 Lincoln was open to the possibility of a constitutional convention to make further amendments to the Constitution.

 En route to his inauguration by train, Lincoln addressed crowds and legislatures across the North.
 The president-elect then evaded possible assassins in Baltimore, who were uncovered by Lincoln's head of security, Allan Pinkerton.
 On February 23, 1861, he arrived in disguise in Washington, D.C., which was placed under substantial military guard.
 Lincoln directed his inaugural address to the South, proclaiming once again that he had no intention, or inclination, to abolish slavery in the Southern states:

 The President ended his address with an appeal to the people of the South: "We are not enemies, but friends.
-We must not be enemies ...
+We must not be enemies....
 The mystic chords of memory, stretching from every battlefield, and patriot grave, to every living heart and hearthstone, all over this broad land, will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature."
 The failure of the Peace Conference of 1861 signaled that legislative compromise was impossible.
 By March 1861, no leaders of the insurrection had proposed rejoining the Union on any terms.
 Meanwhile, Lincoln and the Republican leadership agreed that the dismantling of the Union could not be tolerated.
 Lincoln said as the war was ending: